-Death and the Maiden (1994) from Johnny Web (Uncle Scoopy)
+Death and the Maiden (1994) from Johnny Web (Uncle Scoopy; Greg Wroblewski)

 It turns out that there is no immediate threat.
-The car in front of her house is not the one she expected, but it is her husband in the passenger seat.
+The car in front of her house is not the one she feared.
+Her husband is in the passenger seat.
 He had a flat and was offered a lift by a passer-by.

 Great beginning!
 Very atmospheric, sets the stage perfectly.

-As a bit of time transpires, the passer-by and her husband talk, and she becomes increasingly agitated as she listens to them.
-She goes into the bedroom, packs some clothes and a big wad of money, sneaks out of the house, steals the stranger's car, and drives off.
-Before she does, we see her changing, and when we see her skin, it is obvious that she has been tortured.
+As a bit of time transpires, the passer-by and her husband enter the house and talk.
+She becomes increasingly agitated as she listens to them.
+She goes into the bedroom, packs some clothes and a big wad of money.
+We see her changing, and when we see her skin, it is obvious that she has been tortured.
+She sneaks out of the house, steals the stranger's car, and drives off.
 She takes the car to a cliff, and pushes it over, destroying it on the rocks and sinking it in the tempest-tossed sea below.

 What the hell is going on?
 Why was she so frightened before the men arrived?
 Why did the presence of the stranger agitate her?

 It seems that she was tortured and raped 15 years earlier, and that her torturer may or may not have been the very stranger now in her house.
-The movie's title, besides reflecting her youth and peril when she was tortured, is directly derived from the fact that the rapes were accompanied by music - Schubert's "Death and the Maiden".
+(The stranger is played by Ben Kingsley.
+Gandhi as a torturer?)
+The movie's title, besides reflecting her youth and peril when she was tortured, is directly derived from the fact that the rapes were accompanied by music - Schubert's "Death and the Maiden."
 The purpose of that torture was to get her to reveal the name of the leader of the underground.
 She never cracked.
-The plot is thickened significantly by the facts that the underground leader she never exposed was the young man who is now her husband, and that the husband has now bonded a bit with the erstwhile torturer.
+The plot is thickened significantly by the facts that the underground leader she never exposed was the young man who is now her husband, and that the husband now seems to have bonded a bit with the erstwhile torturer.

 DVD info from Amazon